GLCNI/ObolNetwork-client-scripts/README.md

 ## How to Use (configure manually)

-replace under `services` with the client template of choice from `/bia`
+In the `docker-compose.yml` file, replace under `services` with the client template of choice from `/bia`

 ```
 version: "3.8"